 - Policy 24 – Tuition Benefit for Children of Faculty and Staff

 Who to talk to

-Use the benefits.
+- Use the benefits you need.
 Become aware of what is actually covered, and claim the benefits to which you are entitled.